Skip to Content

 Access to Work - Information for employers and employees

 There are resources available to assist in overcoming the challenge of hearing loss.
-The Access to Work scheme is a UK government-funded program that provides support and financial assistance to individuals with disabilities or health conditions to help them overcome barriers they may face in the workplace.
+The Access to Work scheme is a UK government-funded program that provides support and financial assistance to those with disabilities or health conditions to help them overcome barriers they may face in the workplace.

 The scheme is designed to promote equality and inclusion in employment by offering a range of support services and accommodations.
 This can include practical support, mental health at work and financial help to help with communication in job interviews, depending on the applicant's needs.